Skip to main content

 Explore Scout

-This article describes the benefits of Scout for workflow scouting to accelerate the building process of Cerby’s automated jobs.
+This article describes the benefits of Scout to accelerate the building process of Cerby’s automation jobs.

 Written by Cerby Team

-With Cerby, you can be part of the engine that shapes the automated jobs you trigger to manage and protect your accounts and seat-based and paid social apps.
+With Cerby, you can be part of the engine that shapes the automated jobs you trigger to manage and protect your accounts, as well as seat-based and paid social apps.

-Scout is a browser extension that accelerates and improves the building process of automated workflows by capturing web interactions.
-The information Scout captures can lead to better-designed features, smoother workflows, and more user-friendly interfaces, directly benefiting you by making the applications you use more intuitive and efficient.
+Scout is a browser extension that accelerates and enhances the automation job-building process by capturing web interactions.
+The information Scout captures can lead to better-designed features, smoother task completion, and more user-friendly interfaces, directly benefiting you by making the applications you use more intuitive and efficient.

 Figure 1 shows how the Scout browser extension looks.

 Figure 1.
-Scout browser extension popup on top of a web browser
+The Scout browser extension popup on top of a web browser

-To start using Scout, you must request access to it to a Cerby workspace Admin or Super Admin, who provides you with an API key.
+To start using Scout, you must request access from a Cerby workspace Admin or Super Admin to receive a Cerby API key.
 When authorized, you can open Scout to capture your interactions in a specific browser tab.

-The following are the manual business workflows and tasks you can capture so that the Cerby Integrations team builds the corresponding automation:
+The following are the account and user management tasks you can capture so that the Cerby team builds the corresponding automation:

 • Log in to your account: Navigate to your app’s login page and authenticate.